 An MQL is a lead which is nurtured by the marketing team to make it ready for human interaction.
 The basic criteria for a lead to be qualified as MQL are to match the demographics, job/role description, business type, company size of your ideal customer persona.

 An SQL is a lead which is ready for human interaction and is passed on to the sales team.
 Marketing team generally uses drip email campaigns to convert an MQL to SQL.
 As per your website navigation and business type, you can decide a par score for MQL to be considered as SQL.

 Please note that, before putting efforts in building a framework for lead scoring, you need to decide whether you actually need lead scoring or not.
 A great article about this decision making can be found here.

 On the other hand, the sales team needs to give feedback to marketing on the quality of leads.
 The sales team should find trends and hypothesis about the quality of leads.

 The sales team needs to answer question such which leads converted fast and are high paying?
 They belong to which demographic, company size or product use case?

 Our sales peers at Applozic constantly collate this data to give feedback to the marketing team.
 Based on the data provided by the sales team, the marketing team can optimize their efforts to bring in similar quality leads and build a better user persona to target effectively.

-These activities can lower the cost of customer acquisition by concentrating on getting leads which have a higher chance of conversion.
+These activities can lower the cost of customer acquisition by concentrating on getting leads which have a higher chance of a conversion.

-Depending on the sales team’s feedback marketing team can improve a number of things such as messaging, content strategy, landing pages, use cases etc. The feedback can even help in bringing ideas for product roadmap if a sufficient number of customers are asking for a similar feature.
+Depending on the sales team’s feedback marketing team can improve a number of things such as messaging, content strategy, landing pages, use cases, etc. The feedback can even help in bringing ideas for product roadmap if a sufficient number of customers are asking for a similar feature.